 Trinity Drama Examinations

-Nearly half of all students take additional Trinity Drama lessons within School either acting within a pair or solo.
-Students attend thirty half hour Trinity lessons a year as a paid for ‘extra’ and work towards an annual grading exam.
-Students worked from Grade 2 to 8 and can pass with a ‘Pass’, ‘Merit’ or ‘Distinction’ grade.
+Nearly half of all pupils take additional Trinity Drama lessons within School either acting within a pair or solo.
+Pupils attend thirty half hour Trinity lessons a year as a paid for ‘extra’ and work towards an annual grading exam.
+Pupils worked from Grade 2 to 8 and can pass with a ‘Pass’, ‘Merit’ or ‘Distinction’ grade.
 Grades 6 – 8 carry a UCAS point tariff value.
-An evening of Trinity performances is staged each year where parents can watch the pieces which their daughters have been working on.
+An evening of Trinity performances is staged each year where parents can watch the pieces which their children have been working on.

-The final strand in the co-curricular Drama offering are the very popular Lower School Drama Clubs for students in Years 7, 8 and 9.
+The final strand in the co-curricular Drama offering are the very popular Lower School Drama Clubs for pupils in Years 7, 8 and 9.

-There are many opportunities for students to perform a wide variety of music throughout the year.
+There are many opportunities for pupils to perform a wide variety of music throughout the year.
 These range from large, more formal, termly concerts for the orchestra and classical ensembles to the more relaxed, pop based annual Wally Pop and show tune tribute Wally Stage and Screen.
-Other musical highlights include the Carol Service, held at Tonbridge School Chapel, and the annual House Music competition where every single student in the School sings on the stage in her House.
+Other musical highlights include the Carol Service held at Tonbridge School Chapel, and the annual House Music competition where every single pupil in the School sings on the stage in her House.
 The weeks in between these huge events are smaller Informal Concerts.
 The Music department has also established a very successful series of concerts from professional musicians.
-These aspirational ‘Pro Music‘ concerts designed to inspire our students.
+These aspirational ‘Pro Music‘ concerts designed to inspire our pupils.

 Individual Music Lessons

 Walthamstow Hall has an expert team of visiting music teachers who offer one-to-one tuition as a paid for ‘extra’.
-Lessons are normally 30 minutes duration (although some students opt for a 45 minute lesson when they reach the higher grades).
-These lessons take place during the School Day and students often work towards ABRSM or Trinity exams.
+Lessons are normally 30 minutes duration (although some pupils opt for a 45 minute lesson when they reach the higher grades).
+These lessons take place during the School Day and pupils often work towards ABRSM or Trinity exams.

-The School also offers weekly classes in Music Theory and there are regular Song-Writing workshops for any student who is interested, regardless of whether or not she has any other individual music lessons.
-Students can receive extra help with aural training for those taking practical exams beyond Grade 5.
+The School also offers weekly classes in Music Theory.
+Pupils can receive extra help with aural training for those taking practical exams beyond Grade 5.